 Balance Billing - The difference between the Allowable Amount and the amount billed by a Provider.
-This difference can be billed by the Non-Contracted Provider.
+This difference can be billed by a Non-Contracted Provider.

-Behavioral Health Practitioner - means a Physician or Professional Other Provider who renders services for Mental Health Care, Serious Mental Illness or Chemical Dependency, only as listed throughout Master Benefit Plan Document.
+Behavioral Health Practitioner - means a Physician or Professional, Appropriately Licensed Other Provider who renders services for Mental Health Care, Serious Mental Illness or Chemical Dependency, only as listed throughout Master Benefit Plan Document.